Failedex/CarbonMonoxide/README.md

 - python3 (for quotes, weather, timer, and sway workspaces)
 - wvkbd-mobintl and wofi (for touchscreen purposes)
 - swaylock
 - a file under `~/Documents/fuck.txt`.
-This is a to do list
+This is a to-do list

 ## Set up
+### Warning: This configuration is barely tested on other devices, it is much safer to use this as a reference.
 It should be possible to set this configuration up using
 ```
 stow .
 ```

 If there are any conflicts, move your current configurations somewhere else.
-I ecourage users to look through the config and make your own changes, because the defaults are tailored to my preferences, and my preference is a bit silly.
+I encourage users to look through the config and make your own changes, because the defaults are tailored to my preferences, and my preference is a bit silly.
-Alternatively, just use this as a reference.